Journal

 Overlooking the North Sea, the RSPB Bempton Cliffs is a stunning nature reserve with more than half a million seabirds flocking to catch a meal.
 Species depend on the time of year, so be sure to look out for gannets, puffin and barn owls.

-There’s also plenty to see for free with a stroll around the cliffs.
 Flamborough Head features a nature reserve with a huge range of seabird colonies, as well as butterflies and flowers.
 Bring your binoculars and indulge in a little birdwatching.
+Can you spot the drinking dinosaur?

 Do you need to see it to believe it?
 Feast your eyes on some of the most beautiful places in Yorkshire by staying at one of our Yorkshire holiday cottages.